 Kentucky has made only very minor changes to its statute of limitations (SOL) laws regarding child sex abuse since 2002.
 However, in 2021, Kentucky passed legislation aimed at improving the SOL laws for sex abuse survivors.
 Below you will find Kentucky lawsuits news & updates, as well as additional information on Kentucky’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a Kentucky sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Kentucky’s settlements and jury awards received by sexual abuse and assault survivors.

 Kentucky Statute of Limitations for Sexual Abuse & Assault

 Criminal Statute of Limitations Laws for Kentucky

 Kentucky removed the criminal SOL for any child sex abuse felony in 1974.
 In 2008, Kentucky added the criminal SOL of age 23 for misdemeanor sexual offenses.
 And in 2020, the state has a pending bill that would extended the criminal SOL for misdemeanor sexual offenses to include sex trafficking, promoting prostitution, and pornography and extend the SOL age five years from 23 to 28.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Kentucky a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Kentucky a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a criminal SOL eliminated for some/all felonies only.